-The directors have had the principal occupations stated above, or other senior positions with the same, predecessor, or associated firms, for the past five years except for: (i) Ms. Giguère who was Executive Vice President, Legal Affairs and Secretariat of Caisse de dépôt et placement du Québec (pension fund) until June 2016; (ii) Ms. Irman, who was the Vice Chair, TD Securities (investment dealer) and Senior Vice President, TD Bank Group (chartered bank) until 2019; (iii) Mr. Martel, who was a Partner at Lavery, de Billy LLP until December 2018; (iv) Mr. Sullivan who was Deputy Chairman of GMP Capital Inc. ("GMP") until December 2019; (v) Mr. Tessier, who was President of IGA Operations from 2012 to 2016; and (vi) Mr. Wetlaufer, who was Senior Managing Director & Global Head of Public Market Investments, Canada Pension Plan Investment Board ("CPPIB") until June 2018.
+The directors have had the principal occupations stated above, or other senior positions with the same, predecessor, or associated firms, for the past five years except for: (i) Mr. Darveau-Garneau who was Chief Search Evangelist, Google LLC until January 2022; (ii) Ms. Irman, who was the Vice Chair, TD Securities (investment dealer) and Senior Vice President, TD Bank Group (chartered bank) until 2019; (iii) Mr. Sullivan who was Deputy Chairman of GMP Capital Inc. ("GMP") until December 2019; and (iv) Mr. Wetlaufer, who was Senior Managing Director & Global Head of Public Market Investments, Canada Pension Plan Investment Board ("CPPIB") until June 2018.